FredM67/EnvoyS2Emoncms/README.md

 ```sh
 sudo /usr/local/bin/EnvoyS2Emoncms.py
 ```
-You should see new inputs in your emoncms
+You should see new inputs in your emoncms.

 ### Some system stuff ###
-Configure log rotation
+Configure log rotation:
 ```sh
 sudo cp EnvoyS2Emoncms.logrotate /etc/logrotate.d/EnvoyS2Emoncms
 ```

-Add a crontab for the watchdog
+Add a crontab for the watchdog:
 ```sh
 sudo crontab -e
 ```